nbenns/higher-validation/README.md

 }
 ```

 If you receive valid input isSuccess === true, then the value is the validated Object.
-If the input is invalid you will receive and Array of Strings like this:
+If the input is invalid you will receive an Array of Strings like this:

 ```javascript
 [